Due to COVID-19, we will be working remotely. check our social media for updates

 You could spend a lifetime exploring Canada’s cities and towns, national parks, lakes, ocean shores and mountains.
 You’ll enjoy every minute of it!
 In fact, Canada is the second-largest country in the world.
 Discover all that Canada has to offer.
 You’ll find plenty to see and do.
 The possibilities are endless.

 What do they say about Saskatchewan?
-Easy to draw, hard to spell, eh?
+Hard to spell, easy to draw - eh?

 Saskatchewan has two major cities: Regina is Saskatchewan's second largest city and is also the capital of Saskatchewan.
 Saskatoon is Saskatchewan's largest city and is centrally located within the province.